-OneSource coaches help nonprofit leaders discover new skills, behaviors and actions for addressing their organization’s needs, and see their nonprofit more clearly than ever before.
+OneSource coaches support nonprofit leaders to discover new skills, behaviors and actions for addressing their organization’s needs.
+Coaching helps focus more clearly on reaching your goals.

 What is Coaching?